croessler/tpdne/README.md

 # Image Downloader for thispersondoesnotexist.com
 This is a simple bash script that downloads images from https://www.thispersondoesnotexist.com.
-Each time this site is refreshed, a new image of a artificially generated face is loaded.
+In very short intervalls (it appears to be each reload of the page but it isn't), a new image of an artificially generated face is loaded.
 This script uses wget to loop through a given number of times, downloading the images.

 ## Author
 Created by [Ray Heffer](https://rayheffer.com) on February 23 2019